-As of March 24, 2014, we had 18 full-time employees.
-We believe we have been successful in attracting skilled and experienced management and scientific personnel.
+As of March 27, 2015, we had 18 full-time employees.
 Our employees are not represented by any collective bargaining agreements, and management considers relations with our employees to be good.

 Corporate information

 Our corporate headquarters are located at 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922, and our telephone number is 908-517-7330.
 This is also where our medical and regulatory functions are located.
 Our research facility is located in Dundee, Scotland, which is also the center of our translational work and development programs.